hyperledgendary/fabric-hyper-kube/fabctl-sandbox/README.md

 echo -n | ./gradlew test --tests ChaincodeSandboxTest       # network.sh deployCC
 ```

+- TODO: don't run cryptogen in the cluster.
+Set up a CA
+- TODO: introduce an _MSP context_ and load into k8s secrets/configmaps
-(Note: the above `echo -n |` is set up to give gradle a dedicated stdin.
-Without it, the commands can
+- Note: the above `echo -n |` is set up to give gradle a dedicated stdin.
+(Without it, the commands can
   not be pasted into a terminal window as a sequential block.)

 ### Chaincode Query